Ensono/stacks-performance-tests/ReadMe.md

 - `-DrampUsers=X` - This allows you to set the number of users that will be simulated in the tests.
 - `-DrampDuration=X` - This sets the amount of seconds the test will ramp the test load from 0 users to X users in the test.
-- `-DatOnceUsers=X - ` - Injects a given number of users at once.
+- `-DatOnceUsers=X` - Injects a given number of users at once.
 - `-DconstantUsersPerSec=X -DconstUsersDuration=X` - Injects users at a constant rate, defined in users per second, during a given duration.
 Users will be injected at regular intervals.
 ##### Environment settings